 If you have a home office, ask the foreman if the crew can to that room first, allowing you to get on with your work.

-Very little.
-Let the installers do their job.
-The best advice for managing a work crew in your home: be within calling distance if they have questions, but do not hover.
+The best advice for managing a work crew in your home is to be within calling distance if they have questions, but do not hover.
 You get the best results if the foreman can call on as a resource (which, in practice, will not happen much) while giving the crew space to do their best work.

 Before Installers Arrive